AdamCox9/Steemit-Follow-Bot/README.md

 Run bot from command line with `node generate_contest_winners.js`

+`config.steem.contest_permlink - permlink to post where contest is being held - must be authored by config.steem.username set above`

+`config.steem.contest_sublink - a comment entry must contain a URL with this sublink (only if require_link true)`

+`config.steem.require_graphic - a comment entry must contain an image to qualify`

+`config.steem.require_link - a comment entry must contain link with sublink to qualify`

+`config.steem.require_followers - contestents must be following to qualify`

+`config.steem.require_resteem - a comment entry must contain an image to qualify`

+`config.steem.filter_by_date - set deadline (date format) for latest update to entries, else false`

+`config.steem.filter_by_accounts - array of disqualified accounts, else false`

+`config.steem.filter_by_disqualified - an array of entry permlinks that are manually disqualified, else false`

 ## get_reblogs_steemsql.js - (temporary solution) print all accounts that resteemed the post

+Run bot from command line with `node get_reblogs_steemsql.js`

+config.steem.steemsql_username = '';
+config.steem.steemsql_password = '';
+config.steem.steemsql_server = '';
+config.steem.steemsql_database = '';

 ## library.js - common reusable functions